jiantongliu/jiantongliu.github.io/_pages/about.md

 General Research Interest
 ------
-I am interested in [abstract nonsense](https://en.wikipedia.org/wiki/Abstract_nonsense) like algebraic geometry and homotopy theory, as well as their applications.
-More specifically, my research interest lies in algebraic K-theory and its applications in motivic homotopy theory.
+I am mostly interested in algebraic K-theory and homotopy theory.
+Currently, I am thinking about
+* norm functors in motivic homotopy theory (possibly without $𝔸^1$-invariance),
+* algebraic K-theory, and its applications in both motivic and chromatic homotopy theory.